 Meanwhile in North Philadelphia, Eastern's junior college, Esperanza, was beginning to arise.
 What started as a dream in 1996 between Reverend Luis Cortés, Jr. and president of Eastern University, Dr. David Black, became a reality with the founding of Nueva Esperanza Center for Higher Education (NECHE), a junior college reaching the Latino community in North Philadelphia.
 Led by Reverend Luis Cortés, Jr as NECHE’s president, the college admitted and enrolled its first cohort of 28 students in 2000, and in 2005 it became Esperanza College of Eastern University.

-Today, Eastern University offers undergraduate, graduate, professional, and seminary programs both online and on-campus at its vibrant locations in St. Davids, Philadelphia, and Harrisburg.
+Today, Eastern University offers undergraduate, graduate, professional, and seminary programs both online and on-campus at its vibrant locations in St. Davids and Philadelphia.
 Eastern's core values of faith, reason and justice are woven into all of its educational programs.